NHL on ESPN: Third return to ESPN and ABC: 2021–present

-A total of 86 games across ESPN (38) and ESPN+/Hulu (48) is slated for the 2025–26 season, with the remaining 16 games airing on ABC.
-ESPN's schedule has been modified due to the network having reduced rights in its new NBA deal, as well as ESPN opting-out of televising Sunday Night Baseball.
-ESPN will continue to have the opening day tripleheader, but their select games for the rest of the regular season will now be on any day of the week except Wednesdays, including a Sunday night doubleheader on April 5 as a Sunday Night Baseball replacement.
-ESPN has two tripleheaders scheduled on October 7 and 28.
+A total of 86 games across ESPN and ESPN+/Hulu was slated for the 2025–26 season, with the remaining 16 games airing on ABC.
+ESPN's schedule had been modified due to the network having reduced rights in its new NBA deal along with ESPN opting out of televising Sunday Night Baseball.
+ESPN continued to have the opening day tripleheader, but the select games for the rest of the regular season would be on any day of the week except Wednesdays, including a Sunday night doubleheader on April 5 as a Sunday Night Baseball replacement.
+ESPN had two tripleheaders scheduled on October 7 and October 28.
 ABC's schedule would begin during the last week of the 2025 NFL regular season, with a game on Saturday, January 3 preceding ABC/ESPN's NFL doubleheader.
-This includes doubleheaders on January 31, February 28, March 7 and April 4, and a tripleheader on April 11.
-ABC will also have a game on January 10 that precedes the Wild Card Weekend of the NFL playoffs, and two primetime games on March 21 and 28.
-The 2026 Stanley Cup Finals is slated to air on ABC.
-Like the previous season, the 2026 NHL Stadium Series will air on ESPN instead of ABC.
-After holding a stint during the playoffs the previous season, ESPN signed Stanley Cup champion T. J. Oshie to their broadcast crew as a studio and game analyst for the 2025–26 season.
+This included doubleheaders on January 31, February 28, March 7 and April 4, and a tripleheader on April 11.
+ABC also had one game on January 10 that preceded the Wild Card Weekend of the NFL playoffs, and two primetime games on March 21 and March 28.
+The 2026 Stanley Cup Final is slated to air on ABC.
+Like the previous season, the 2026 NHL Stadium Series would air on ESPN instead of ABC.
+After holding a stint during the playoffs in the previous season, ESPN signed Stanley Cup champion T. J. Oshie to its broadcast crew as a studio and game analyst for the 2025–26 season.
 In addition, ESPN hired new Los Angeles Kings play-by-play announcer John Kelly and brought back John Tortorella after his coaching stint with the Philadelphia Flyers.
-Despite the additions, ESPN also announced that Ryan Callahan, who had been with ESPN since they regained NHL rights, would not return for the 2025–26 season.
+Despite the additions, ESPN also announced that Ryan Callahan, who had been with ESPN since it regained NHL rights, would not return for the 2025–26 season.

+For the 2026–27 season, ESPN and ESPN+/Hulu is slated to air a total of 84 games, with the other 16 to air on ABC.
+This includes an opening day tripleheader and a "Frozen Frenzy" tripleheader on October 13.
+Most ESPN and ESPN+ games are scheduled on Tuesdays and Thursdays, with select Sunday night games after the NFL season concludes.
+ABC's slate began on January 16, preceding the NFL Wild Card games, with a doubleheader on March 6 and tripleheaders on February 20 (including the 2027 NHL Stadium Series), April 3 and April 10.
+The NHL All-Star Game would make its return after a three-year absence.